Medical Laboratory Science: Program Overview

 State Licensure Requirements

 Some states require medical laboratory scientists to be licensed in the state in order to work in the medical laboratory in that state.
 Illinois does not license medical laboratory scientists.
 The Medical Laboratory Science program at Rush University satisfies requirements for certification by the American Society for Clinical Pathology Board of Certification and complies with the standards of accreditation established by the National Accrediting Agency for Clinical Laboratory Sciences, but may not satisfy the licensing requirements for some states.
-In particular, our program may not satisfy the requirement for clinical training set by the state of California.
+In particular, our program may not satisfy the requirement for clinical training set by the states of New York and California.

 Students who intend on moving to a state that has licensure after completion of the program are encouraged to check with the requirements for state licensure before starting the program to make sure the Rush University curriculum will satisfy the requirements for licensure in that state.